Cervicitis is an inflammation of the cervix, the lower, narrow end of the uterus that opens into the vagina.

 Cervicitis can also increase the risk of a woman getting HIV from an infected sexual partner.

 To reduce your risk of cervicitis from sexually transmitted infections, use condoms consistently and correctly each time you have sex.
 Condoms are very effective against the spread of STIs, such as gonorrhea and chlamydia, which can lead to cervicitis.
-Being in a long-term mutually monogamous relationship with an uninfected partner can also diminish your odds of a STI.
+Being in a long-term relationship in which both you and your uninfected partner are committed to having sex with each other exclusively can lower your odds of an STI.

 Dec.
 15, 2017